MiMillieuh/Lenovo-Power-Management-Linux/README.md

 ## Important :

+This install restores acpi calls. if your distro already have them you should just remove the acpi service from the script folder

 I recomand to back-up the sudoers (`/etc/sudoers`) files as it needs permission to write acpi calls without you entering your password each time.
 (it will be backed up automatically and restored at the uninstall)